dillson/jw-workshop/README.md

 9. Ensure the 'Credentials' dropdown menu value is '- none -'.
 10. Locate the 'Script Path' text field menu and enter 'Jenkinsfile'
 11. Click 'Apply', the 'Save' at the bottom of the screen.

+### Execute the pipeline once to validate functionality

+From the Pipeline status screen (reached by navigating to your pipeline and using the vertical nav bar at the left).
+Once here, click the 'Build Now' link in the vertical nav bar on the left edge of the screen to execute the pipeline once on-demand.

+### Access the app to validate

+1. On your local machine, run : `vke cluster show <cluster name>`.
+2. Look for the 'Address:' line, then copy the URL displayed on that line.
+3. In your browser, navigate to `http://<address value>:30400`
+4. You should be on the root web page of an express (node.js) app welcoming you to the workshop.
+There are also 2 subpages:
+  * /vke
+  * /cloudbees

 ### Configure Github Webook